Metal Shim FAQ's

 What is stainless steel shim stock?

-Stainless steel shim stock is the most common material used for shims due to its strength, hardness, and resistance to corrosion.
-Available in sheets or rolls, the shim stock is cut to fabricate stainless steel shims and washers which are used to fill gaps between surfaces, equipment, and fastenings.
+Stainless steel shim stock is commonly used for its strength, hardness, and corrosion resistance.
+Available in sheets or rolls, it is cut to create stainless steel shims and washers for filling gaps between surfaces, equipment, and fastenings.

 What are the differences between the stainless steel grades?

-Grade 316: Stainless steel 316 has high quantities of chromium and nickel, as well as a high degree of molybdenum for superior corrosion resistance.
-Chemical production, maritime activities, oil and gas refineries, and medical equipment all benefit from its corrosion resistance in extreme environments.
+Grade 316: Grade 316 stainless steel contains high chromium, nickel, and molybdenum for superior corrosion resistance.
+It’s ideal for chemical production, maritime applications, oil and gas refineries, and medical equipment in harsh environments.

-What are the benefits of stainless steel metal shims?
+What are the advantages of stainless steel metal shims?

-Which Applications are stainless steel shims used in?
+In which applications are stainless steel shims used?

 • Metal fabrication